 In keeping with Camp's philosophy, electronic equipment is not allowed-please keep these items at home.
 This includes radios, television, iPods, hand-held electronic games, iPads, Kindles, and cell phones.
 If your camper brings these items, they will be placed in the Camp office for the duration of their stay.
 If these items appear at camp, the organization bears no responsibility for their return.
-If your son or daughter is using camp transportation to or from camp, they may use electronic equipment, including iPods, during the trip.
+If your son or daughter is using camp transportation to or from the airport, they may use electronic equipment, including iPods, during the trip.
 Digital cameras are permitted if used appropriately.
-It is also not permissiable to bring pets, weapons, alcohol, tobacco in any forms, drugs, chainsaws, drum sets, snowballs, or lightsabers to camp.
-(You get the idea!)
+It is also not permissible to bring pets, weapons, alcohol, tobacco in any forms, drugs, chain saws, drum sets, snowballs, or lightsabers to camp.
+(You get the idea!).
+Food and snacks from home are not permitted in the cabins, they attract animals and may not comply with other camper's allergies.